Equidistribution of partial coverings from closed geodesics: Applications

+be the collection of primitive oriented closed geodesics on $Y_0(M)$ associated to the coset $BH_n$ of a subgroup $H_n\leq \Cl_{D_n}^+$ of the narrow class group of $\Q(\sqrt{D_n})$ of index $\leq D_n^{\delta}$.
 Then $\Cc_1,\Cc_2,\ldots$ equidistribute in the unit tangent bundle in the sense of Definition \ref{def:equid}. \end{thm} \begin{proof} This follows by a straightforward extension of the results of Popa to automorphic forms of general weight and we will simply indicate the necessary changes.
-One applies Weyl's criterion: To bound the Weyl sums one combines an explicit version of the Waldspurger formula \cite{Waldspurger85}, as obtained by Popa \cite{Popa06} for weight 0, and the subconvexity bound due to Michel--Harcos \cite{HarcosMichel06} for the discrete Weyl sums and due to Wu \cite[Cor.
-1.5]{Wu22} for the continuous Weyl sums.
+One applies Weyl's criterion: to bound the Weyl sums one combines an explicit version of the Waldspurger formula \cite{Waldspurger85}, as obtained by Popa \cite{Popa06} for weight 0, and the subconvexity bounds due to Michel \cite[Thm.\ 2]{Michel04} and Harcos--Michel\cite[Thm.\ 1]{HarcosMichel06} for the discrete Weyl sums and due to Blomer--Harcos--Michel \cite[Thm.\ 2]{BlHaMi07} for the continuous Weyl sums.
 The required explicit version of Waldspurger's formula in the higher weight case follows by combining the work of Martin--Whitehouse \cite[Thm.
 4.2]{MartinWhitehouse09} with certain local computations.
-This has been carried out for weight $2$ automorphic forms by Peter Humphries and the author, see \cite[Lemma 6.14]{HumphriesNordentoft22}, and the same arguments applies in general with minor modifications. \end{proof}
+This has been carried out for weight $2$ automorphic forms by Peter Humphries and the first named author, see \cite[Lemma 6.14]{HumphriesNordentoft22}, and the same argument applies in general with minor modifications. \end{proof}

 Combining all of the above we obtain the claimed applications from the introduction.

 \begin{proof}[Proof of Corollaries \ref{cor:intro3}, \ref{cor:intro1}, \ref{cor:intro2}, and \ref{cor:intro4}] This follows directly by combining Theorem \ref{thm:main} with respectively, Theorems \ref{thm:intro3}, \ref{thm:intro1}, \ref{thm:intro2} and \cite[Thm.
 1.1]{Nordentoft23}. \end{proof}